MoonData21/PythonRecipesProject/README.md

 My Food Recipe Projects App: https://moonsrecipeapp-20e62da05e68.herokuapp.com/
 Description: This is a Django project that registers a user and allows the users to create, read, update, and delete (CRUD operations) food recipes.

-Only images of some of the code components has been provided.
+Only images of some of the code components have been provided.

 The project was completed from a Django project playlist https://www.youtube.com/watch?v=w7EJu9Gd5Ns.